How to Create an Excel File in C#

 $vbLabelText $csharpLabel

-Advanced Freeze Pane Example
+What Are the Advanced Freeze Pane Options?

 The CreateFreezePane method offers an advanced option to create freeze panes with pre-scrolling functionality.
+This feature is useful when you want to focus attention on a specific area of the spreadsheet while maintaining the freeze pane functionality.

 This method allows you to add a freeze pane based on the specified starting column and row.
 Additionally, it enables you to apply scrolling to the worksheet.
+This is especially beneficial when working with formatted Excel reports where you need precise control over the initial view.

-For instance, by using workSheet.CreateFreezePane(5, 2, 6, 7), you can create a freeze pane that spans columns A-E and rows 1-2.
+For instance, using workSheet.CreateFreezePane(5, 2, 6, 7) creates a freeze pane that spans columns A-E and rows 1-2.
 It includes a 1-column and 5-row scroll.
-When the worksheet is first opened, it will display columns A-E, G-... and rows 1-2, 8-...
+When the worksheet opens, it displays columns A-E, G-... and rows 1-2, 8-....

 :path=/static-assets/excel/content-code-examples/how-to/add-freeze-panes-advance.cs